Robotic Grasping of Harvested Tomato Trusses Using Vision and Online Learning: EXPERIMENTS

 \subsection{Pick and Place Routine}

 To evaluate the method, a pick-and-place routine is carried out.
-It consists of five consecutive steps: \begin{enumerate*}[label=(\roman*)] \item localizing a single truss to be grasped \item approaching the truss with the eye-in-hand camera to take a close-up image \item identifying a suitable grasping pose \item reaching towards the peduncle and grasping it \item lifting the truss and placing it at a desired location \end{enumerate*}
+It consists of five consecutive steps: (i) localizing a single truss to be grasped, (ii) approaching the truss with the eye-in-hand camera to take a close-up image, (iii) identifying a suitable grasping pose, (iv) reaching towards the peduncle and grasping it, (v) lifting the truss and placing it at a desired location.

 We have conducted three types of experiments to evaluate how well the proposed method is able to grasp previously unseen tomato trusses: \begin{enumerate}[] \item Grasping in a non-cluttered environment.
 Here, only one truss was placed on the table at a time.
 The goal of this experiment is to evaluate the impact of the proposed grasp pose ranking method, compared to randomly selecting one of the candidate poses or selecting the one closest to the center of the truss' bounding box.
 The center of the bounding box is an approximation of the center of mass, which should provide the most stable grasp.